no00ne/CS305-2025Spring-FinalProject/README.md

 * Check if the message has been seen in `seen_message_ids` to prevent replay attacks.
 If yes, drop the message and add one to `message_redundancy`.
 If not, add the message ID to `seen_message_ids`.

-* Check if the sender sends message too frequently using the function `in_bound_limited`.
+* Check if the sender sends messages too frequently using the function `in_bound_limited`.
 If yes, drop the message.

 * Check if the sender exists in the `blacklist` of `peer_manager.py`.
 If yes, drop the message.